jacket/essential-image-optimization/app/partials/book.md

 **Automatic CDN conversion to WebP**

-Some CDNs support automated conversion to WebP and can use client hints to serve up WebP images [whenever possible](http://cloudinary.com/documentation/responsive_images#automating_responsive_images_with_client_hints).
+Some CDNs support [automated conversion to WebP](https://sirv.com/blog/optimal-image-format/) as standard.
+Others support client hints to serve up WebP images [whenever possible](http://cloudinary.com/documentation/responsive_images#automating_responsive_images_with_client_hints).
 Check with your CDN to see if WebP support is included in their service.
 You may have an easy solution just waiting for you.

 **WordPress WebP support**

 **Jetpack** — Jetpack, a popular WordPress plugin, includes a CDN image service called [Photon](https://jetpack.com/support/photon/).
 With Photon you get seamless WebP image support.
 The Photon CDN is included in Jetpack's free level, so this is a good value and a hands-off implementation.
 The drawback is that Photon resizes your image, puts a query string in your URL and there is an extra DNS lookup required for each image.

+**[Sirv](https://wordpress.org/plugins/sirv/)** — a WordPress plugin that includes a CDN service.
+It automatically keeps in sync with your WordPress media library, delivering them as optimized images in the most optimal format (WebP when possible).
+It's free for up to 500MB storage.

 **Cache Enabler and Optimizer** — If you are using WordPress, there is at least one halfway-open source option.
 The open source plugin [Cache Enabler](https://wordpress.org/plugins/cache-enabler/) has a menu checkbox option for caching WebP images to be served if available and the current user’s browser supports them.
 This makes serving WebP images easy.
 There is a drawback: Cache Enabler requires the use of a sister program called Optimizer, which has an annual fee.
 This seems out of character for a genuinely open source solution.